 - Public Works in-person services to customers are available, in addition to online services.
-COVID-safety protocols continue to be followed for all in-person visits. - Public Works' online services include the submission of applications on EPIC-LA, which provide for plan submittal, review, and approvals; payments; permit issuance; and inspection requests and results. - Virtual appointments via an online scheduling program are available for land development/building construction projects or road/flood permits and for property owners affected by the Bobcat and Lake Fire.
+Applicable COVID-safety protocols continue to be followed for all in-person visits. - Public Works' online services include the submission of applications on EPIC-LA, which provide for plan submittal, review, and approvals; payments; permit issuance; and inspection requests and results. - Virtual appointments via online scheduling are available for land development/building construction projects or road/flood permits, and property owners affected by the Bobcat and Lake Fire.
 The one-on-one appointments of LA County Connect offered for commercial developments in the Santa Clarita Valley continue to be available, as well. - To support economic recovery and the building industry, Public Works published "Guidelines for Construction During COVID-19," which remain available on our web pages and are shared with strategic partners and stakeholders to ensure the ongoing health and safety of our customers. - The number of permit applications and permits issued have stabilized and grown since pre-COVID-19 levels.
-Currently, the number of permit applications shows a significant increase over prior recent years pre-COVID, indicating a strong construction market. - Consistent with Chief Executive Office (CEO) established protocols to not disperse persons experiencing homelessness (PEH) into the community during the pandemic, Public Works continues to request exemptions for special circumstances for encampment cleanups. - Public Works created a GIS-based app, HEARS, for our partners, CEO-HI, LAHSA, and LASD-HOST as well as Public Works field staff, to report, assess and schedule cleanups of PEH encampments.
-Since the inception of the HEARS app in September 2021, Public Works has received approval from the CEO-Homeless Initiative and completed over 190 encampment cleanups. - Public Works will be receiving a \$2.5M American Rescue and Recovery grant for a PEH Sanitation Project to enhance the public health and quality of life at PEH encampments.
-Other American Rescue Plan grants awarded to the CEO will be directed to Public Works including project management on measures such as Project HomeKey 2.0 and transitioning interim housing to permanent supportive housing. - Public Works continues to help small businesses maintain their operations by extending the Temporary Outdoor Dining Program while working to develop Permanent Outdoor Dining guidelines for restaurants within unincorporated Los Angeles County wishing to expand into the County road rights-of-way. - To mitigate delays and continue providing confined-space underground inspections associated with developer and city driven storm drain projects, Public Works developed guidelines, consistent with COVID-safety protocols, for the submission of remote-controlled video footage to facilitate the final inspection review and approval. - Public Works continues to encourage public utilities to consider mitigation measures to ensure any outage impacts are minimized during extreme weather conditions.
+Currently, the number of permit applications shows a significant increase over prior recent years pre-COVID, indicating a strong construction market. - Consistent with protocols established by the Chief Executive Office (CEO) to not disperse persons experiencing homelessness (PEH) into the community during the pandemic, Public Works continues to request exemptions for special circumstances for encampment cleanups. - Public Works created a GIS-based app, HEARS, for our partners, CEO-HI, LAHSA, and LASD-HOST as well as Public Works field staff, to report, assess and schedule cleanups of PEH encampments.
+Since the inception of the HEARS app in September 2021, Public Works has received approval from the CEO-Homeless Initiative and completed over 306 encampment cleanups. - Public Works received a \$2.5M American Rescue and Recovery grant for a PEH Sanitation Project to enhance the public health and quality of life at PEH encampments in identified high-need areas.
+Other American Rescue Plan grants awarded to the CEO, and directed to Public Works for project management and renovations, include Project HomeKey 2.0 and transitioning interim housing into permanent supportive housing. - Public Works continues to help small businesses maintain their operations by extending the Temporary Outdoor Dining Program while working to develop Permanent Outdoor Dining guidelines for restaurants within unincorporated Los Angeles County wishing to expand into the County Road rights-of-way. - To mitigate delays and continue providing confined-space underground inspections associated with developer and city driven storm drain projects, Public Works developed guidelines, consistent with COVID-safety protocols, for the submission of remote-controlled video footage to facilitate the final inspection review and approval. - Public Works continues to encourage public utilities to consider mitigation measures to ensure any outage impacts are minimized during extreme weather conditions.